hg-hg/Zoom_transcript_HTML_to_vtt/README.md

 Convert Zoom transcript from HTML text to vtt format

+This is not to be used to download transcript of any Zoom videos that you do not have permission from the creator to download

 ## Usage

 1. Press ``F12`` in the Zoom video window, click ``Elements`` tab